 - It’s easiest to ensure the column headers in your upload file match the field names in the database, however, this isn’t necessary.
 If your column headers don’t match be prepared to tell the system how to map the information.
 For example, if the database field is named “Attorney” and the header in the import is named “Professional”, within the import tool you will need to map the Database Field “Attorney” to the “Professional” column being imported.
 This tells the system to populate data from the “Professional” column in the “Attorney” field.

 - Ensure the data being loaded aligns with the appropriate field type.
 For example, ensure you are not attempting to load text to a field that is structured to only accept date values.
-If importing list options ensure each list option is separated by a comma.
-If a singular list option includes a comma be sure to enclose the option in quotation marks (this applies for dropdown multiple multi-select list option fields only).
+If importing dropdown multiple field types ensure each list option is separated by a comma.
+If a list option includes a comma be sure to enclose the option in quotation marks (this applies for dropdown multiple multi-select list option fields only).
 For example, the list option for Energy, Gas & Oil would need to be formatted as "Energy, Gas & Oil" to import otherwise the system will read Energy and Gas & Oil as two separate options.
 This applies only to dropdown multiple field types.
 Single-select dropdown field types that contain a comma do not need to be enclosed in quotation marks.
 When importing single-select dropdown options they must be an exact match to the option stored in the system - any extra spaces or characters will cause the single-select dropdown field import/update to fail.